 GoDaddy doesn’t merely offer the services of purchasing a domain name, they also allow you to purchase an already bought domain name in an auction.
-The company probably has the largest collection of high-tier domains available for great prices.
+The company probably has the largest collection of high-tier domains available.
 GoDaddy also offers unique extensions like .earth, .air, .art etc. GoDaddy, like most websites, runs a lot of discounts throughout the year, and under certain conditions, you can get a domain name for as low as one dollar.
 However, renewal prices are fixed.

 Domain management with GoDaddy is also really easy.
 Managing and configuring domain names with GoDaddy has zero complexity and is perhaps the easiest that we have seen.
 The control panel is well laid out, and even dealing with certain thorny issues like setting up new domain name servers is quite straightforward too.
 Additionally, if you have a number of different website addresses, we don’t think that there is any interface as suitable for managing them as GoDaddy’s.

 GoDaddy charges a renewal fee of $11.99 per year to purchase a .com domain.
 GoDaddy also allows you to register your domain name in advance for up to ten years.
 Special domain names like .net, .us., .io and so on attract different fees from the .com plan.

-GoDaddy offers the services of a proprietary drop-and-click and WordPress website builder called GoCentral.
-We don’t usually think very much of proprietary website builders and we’d rather much prefer a third-party builder like Weebly (You can check out our GoDaddy vs Weebly comparison).
+GoDaddy offers the services of a proprietary drag-and-drop website builder called GoCentral.
+We don’t usually think very much of proprietary website builders and we’d rather much prefer a third-party builder like Weebly (You can check out our GoDaddy vs. Weebly comparison).
 However, GoCentral wasn’t as bad as we expected and gave a really decent performance, considering the hopes that we did not have for it.
 In about ten minutes or so, we were able to put together a basic website using the services of GoCentral.
 Amazingly, we only had to click through five pages.
 GoCentral may not be elegant, but it sure is efficient.